Unleash/unleash/website/docs/reference/activation-strategies.md

 #### Best practices

-Server-side SDKs fetch the full feature flag configuration from Unleash, so every value that you add to that constraint value list increases the payload size.
+Server-side SDKs fetch the full feature flag configuration associated with your API key from Unleash.
+You can use API keys scoped to specific projects or environments to optimize payload size.

+However, every value that you add to your feature flag constraints, increases the payload size.
 We recommend avoiding large constraint value lists.
 For example, instead of adding many user IDs or emails to the constraint value list, consider what properties those users share.
 This typically helps define and use a [custom context field](/reference/unleash-context#custom-context-field) instead.

 ## Add an activation strategy with a constraint